bitcoin-computer/docs/Advanced-Examples/fungible-token.md

 }
 ```

-There is plenty of rooms for improvement with this class: one issue is that when a payment is made from multiple bags, all payments are sent in separate transaction.
-In addition the running time can be vastly improved through the use of caching.
+There is plenty of room for improvement with this class: one issue is that when a payment is made from multiple bags, all payments are sent in separate transactions.
+In addition, the running time can be vastly improved through the use of caching.
 Both issues can be solved at the smart contract level and do not require any changes to the Bitcoin Computer.

 The ``BRC20`` class implements the interface described in [EIP20](https://eips.ethereum.org/EIPS/eip-20).
 Have a look at the implementation on [Github](https://github.com/bitcoin-computer/BRC20/blob/master/src/brc-20.ts).

 !!!
-The "Advanced Examples" Section is are a work in progress.
+The "Advanced Examples" Section is a work in progress.
 We are using the examples in this section to determine the final syntax and semantics for the Bitcoin Computer.
 !!!